-Let’s face it, many original Warcraft fans did not look favorably upon some of their favorite characters being killed off.
-This goes for Illidan and Arthas, both of whom have faced their deaths as raid bosses in the second and third World of Warcraft expansion respectively.
+Let’s face it; many original Warcraft fans did not look favorably upon some of their favorite characters being killed off.
+This goes for Illidan and Arthas, both of whom have faced their deaths as raid bosses in the second and third World of Warcraft expansion, respectively.

 On top of that, many lost interest when Cataclysm came about.
 Not only did it go off on a tangent story-wise, but it also significantly changed the game’s mechanics, bringing it much closer to a casual mainstream audience.

 Truth be told, each expansion had steered away from the “hardcore” experience that the vanilla WoW was – a game that required a great deal of time and utmost devotion from players.
-However, Cataclysm was the first one to majorly revamp the game’s mechanics in order to achieve the abovementioned goal.
+However, Cataclysm was the first one to majorly revamp the game’s mechanics to achieve the abovementioned goal.

-Today, it is fairly obvious that WoW’s glory days are over.
+Today, it is quite obvious that WoW’s glory days are over.
 That much was clear when Blizzard decided to stop sharing subscriber count information with the public, something that they were more than happy to flaunt back in 2010 when the game’s popularity peaked.

 The bottom line is: would a new RTS title be content with picking up the pieces that WoW left behind?
 Unlikely.

-So, if we see do indeed see a new Warcraft strategy game, it is almost certain to just tear everything down and start rebuilding from the ground up.
+So, if we do indeed see a new Warcraft strategy game, it is almost certain to just tear everything down and start rebuilding from the ground up.
 This would also make sense, considering that the first two Warcraft games definitely leave plenty of room for expansion when it comes to the story.

 On top of that, keep in mind that Starcraft got a remaster, so why shouldn’t Warcraft III have one?
 Well, it’s now getting one!